The Holiday Season In Greece: Christmas And New Year’s Traditions You Should Know

 The Tradition of Podariko

 Podariko is another exciting New Year’s tradition.
 The word podariko comes from the Greek word “podi”, which means foot.
 But why foot on New Year’s Day?

-The reason for this tradition is because the Greeks believed that it was very important who was the first person to pass the door on New Year’s Day.
+The reason for this tradition is that the Greeks believed that it was very important who was the first person to pass the door on New Year’s Day.
 That person would bring good or bad luck, so the homeowners ask the person to step with the right leg first.
 The right leg brings prosperity and happy moments because, according to tradition, it is the lucky foot.

 THEOPHANY (FOTA OR THEOFANIA) IN GREECE

-The holidays gradually come to an end on the day of Theophania, 6th of January (Epiphany), which holds a tradition reserved for the brave: during a holy ceremony, a priest blesses a cross and then throws it into the water.
+The holidays gradually come to an end on the day of Theophania, the 6th of January (Epiphany), which holds a tradition reserved for the brave: during a holy ceremony, a priest blesses a cross and then throws it into the water.
 Anyone, that is brave enough to dive in the cold winter water, can try to catch it.

 The one who finds the cross and brings it back onto the surface is supposed to have good luck for the rest of the year.
 The winner will then go from door to door, people will kiss the cross as a sign of worship, and give money to its holder as a gesture of admiration.

 Find out the where to go and what to do in Greece with the family.
 Book with us for amazing family memories.